jadecobra/python_tdd_exercises/source/data_structures/dictionaries/calculator_vi.rst

 test_calculator_w_dictionary_items
 *********************************************************************************

-I can use a dictionary_ to test the :ref:`calculator functions<how to make a calculator>` as long as its values are numbers
+I can use a dictionary_ to test the :ref:`calculator functions<how to make a calculator part 1>` as long as its values are numbers

 =================================================================================
 open the project